Bicycle Accident Attorneys Serving Minneapolis

 Many decades ago, cyclists won the right to ride on the road after a long legal battle.
 Now, bicycles and cars must safely share the road.
 Minnesota laws, specifically those found in Minnesota Statute 169.222, list the requirements that cyclists and drivers must abide by.
 Unfortunately, not everyone is aware of these requirements, which often leads to unsafe conditions and personal injury accidents.

 If you have been involved in a bicycle accident, make sure you hire an injury attorney who understands the unique issues you face.
-Such an attorney must be familiar with local and state laws—and, preferably, should also be a cyclist like you.
+Your attorney must be familiar with local and state laws—and, preferably, should also be a cyclist like you.
 You’ll find that lawyer in Daniel J. Brazil.

 In the end, it is why Dan does this that makes him such a great choice.
 When asked why he puts a great emphasis on pedestrian and bicyclist advocacy and education, Dan said this: